cnrancher/docs/content/rancher/v2.x/en/upgrades/upgrades/ha-server-upgrade-helm-airgap/_index.md

 4. Copy and apply the rendered manifests.

-    Copy the files to a server with access to the Rancher server cluster and apply the rendered templates.
+    Copy the files to a server with access to the Rancher Server cluster and apply the rendered templates.

     ```plain
     kubectl --kubeconfig=kube_configxxx.yml -n   cattle-system apply -R -f ./rancher